padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README_HEADER.md

-This bundle contains OpenShift operator configuration files for deploying Hazelcast and PadoGrid.
-Hazelcast is deployed using the Hazelcast Operator downloaded from the 'hazelcast/hazelcast-operator' repo.
+This bundle deploys Hazelcast using Helm Charts.
+It also includes the PadoGrid container for ingesting mock data into the Hazelcast cluster.